franciscorafart/learning-notes/aws/ITNotes.md

 Security is a shared responsability between Amazon and the customer(you).
 There's a diagram with explanations of what kind of things the user is responsible for.

 https://aws.amazon.com/compliance/shared-responsibility-model/

+### Budget
+In the billings sections of the AWS account, you are able to set up a Budget that will trigger notifications when it is reached (or about to be reached)